arenaxr/arena-docs/content/python/examples.md

 ## Persisted Objects

-If we want our objects to return to the scene when we next open or reload our browser, we can commit them on creation to the ARENA Persistance DB by setting `"persist": true`.
+If we want our objects to return to the scene when we next open or reload our browser, we can commit them on creation to the ARENA Persistence DB by setting `"persist": true`.

 ```python
 # TODO